mousemusings...multimedia, music, progressive politics, video, web design and general rants

 377 tons of explosives which TPM is covering indepth.

-top of his page and start reading.
+What the heck, just go to the top of his page and start reading.
 He's still going strong.

 Also see